Onheiron/promise-mix/readme.md

 2. Added `or`, `and` and `xor` methods to handle logical composition of a sequence of Promises's results.
 For examble the `or` operator doesn't even execute a successive Promise if any previous one succeeds, while `and` doesn't executre successive Promises of a failed one.
 Each logical operation "fails" if the downstream is undefined or if a given check function on the result is not met.

 3. Added `_or`, `_and` and `_xor` concat methods to chain logical block building with downstream data from other promises.
 These also work with `mux`-ed Promises.

+**1.5.X:** New Features:

+1. Added sone utility functions which can be useful to add expressivity to Promise chains and shorten some steps.

+2. Added `_filter` and `_shuffle` methods to muxed Promises.
+The `_filter` method accept a filtering function and sets to undefined all the filtered out downstreams (the function should return true for passing downstreams only).
+Chaining a `_clean()` after the `deMux` will finally remove the filtered-out undefined items from the downstream.
+The `_shuffle` method simply shuffles the Promises in the mux pool (be it an Array or an Object) and keeps the new shuffled pool for chaining.